phil294/coffeesense/README.md

 - [ ] *missing* Rename file
 - [ ] *missing* Syntactic folding ranges

+If you're using *Vue.js*, you can  You can also get coffee language support inside `.vue` single file component files by adding this to your settings: `"files.associations": { "*.vue": "coffeescript" }`.
+If your file contains a `<script lang="coffee">` section, it will work as expected.
+This feature disables any other Vue extensions like Vetur/Volar though, so activate with caution.

 ### Setup

 The following VSCode extension options are available.
 The default values are set.